Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 • After the Trump administration pulled out of the deal, she issued the following statement: “Today’s decision to violate the Iran nuclear deal jeopardizes our national security and isolates us from our closest allies.
 This nuclear deal is not perfect, but it is certainly the best existing tool we have to prevent Iran from developing nuclear weapons and avoid a disastrous military conflict in the Middle East.
 As the international community and the Administration’s own national security team has confirmed multiple times, Iran remains in compliance with the deal.
 In the absence of an Iranian violation, it is reckless to break this agreement without presenting any plan on how to move forward.
 Instead of establishing a comprehensive, strategic national security policy, this Administration is far too focused on scoring political points.”
 (Kamala D. Harris, May 8, 2018)

-• According to a spokesperson for Harris, she “would rejoin the Iran deal if the U.S. could verify Iran is not cheating and is complying with the strict requirements detailed in the agreement….
+• A spokesperson for Harris, she “would rejoin the Iran deal if the U.S. could verify Iran is not cheating and is complying with the strict requirements detailed in the agreement….
 She believes we must engage in tough, forceful diplomacy to combat Iran’s destabilizing behavior in the region.”
 (Al-Monitor, March 19, 2019)

 Anti-Semitism